LSDtopotools/lsdtt_opencv_docker/readme.md

 These are the bare bones instructions.
 For a bit more detail and potential bug fixes, scroll down to the section on [Docker notes](#docker-notes).

-1. Download and install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (only works with Windows 10 enterprise), [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac), or Docker for [Ubuntu](https://hub.docker.com/editions/community/docker-ce-server-ubuntu) or [Debian](https://hub.docker.com/editions/community/docker-ce-server-debian).
+1. Download and install [Docker Desktop for Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows) (only works with Windows 10+), [Docker Desktop for Mac](https://hub.docker.com/editions/community/docker-ce-desktop-mac), or Docker for [Ubuntu](https://hub.docker.com/editions/community/docker-ce-server-ubuntu) or [Debian](https://hub.docker.com/editions/community/docker-ce-server-debian).
   * If you are installing Docker Desktop for Windows you should use the WSL 2 Backend.
 WSL 2 has been supported on Windows since around 2020.
 More details are on the [Docker for Windows documentation](https://docs.docker.com/desktop/windows/install/).
   * On MacOS we recommend installing docker using brew: `brew cask install docker`
   * On MacOS and Linux, after you install docker you will need to add permissions: `sudo usermod -a -G docker $USER`